LengerichLab/lengerichlab.github.io/_projects/7_rwe.md

 {% include figure.liquid loading="eager" path="assets/img/rwe.jpeg" title="Real-world evidence" class="img-fluid rounded z-depth-1" %}

 Electronic health records (EHRs) are observational data of complex systems -- patient behaviors, doctor behavior, biological causes, and interventions.
 As a result, there are surprises and statistical patterns that contradict underlying biological causality.
-Revealing these surprises and statistical patterns can reveal opportunities to improve medicine.
+We are building AI systems that reveal these surprises in statistical patterns and reveal opportunities to improve medicine.

 {% nocite lengerich2022automated %}
 {% nocite caruana2021data %}

+<br /><br />